-A more general analysis would vastly expand the scope of the contest design problem, but imposes substantial complications.
+The conventional wisdom-which is obtained from restricted settings-deserves to be examined more generally.
+However, the analysis entails substantial complications.
 Optimal contest design results in a mathematical program with equilibrium constraints (MPEC) and typically requires an implicit programming approach.
-This approach requires that we solve for the equilibrium bidding strategies for any given parameterized contest rule, insert the equilibrium solution into the objective function, and solve for the optimal rule that maximizes the contest objective (e.g., Franke, Kanzow, Leininger and Schwartz, 2013).
-The approach loses its bite when more than two contestants are involved, as an asymmetric n-player contest, in general, yields no closed-form equilibrium solution.
-This limitation casts doubt on the generality of the conventional wisdom obtained in restricted settings.
-Our paper proposes an alternative optimization approach that allows us to characterize the optimum without solving explicitly for the equilibrium.
+One has to solve for the equilibrium bidding strategies for any given parameterized contest rule, insert the solution into the objective function, and search for the optimal rule (e.g., Franke, Kanzow, Leininger, and Schwartz, 2013).
+The approach loses its bite in an asymmetric n-player contest, as in general it yields no closed-form equilibrium solution.

+We propose an alternative optimization approach that allows us to characterize the optimum without solving explicitly for the equilibrium.
 Next, we provide a snapshot of the approach and its underlying logic.